microsoft/typespec/docs/extending-typespec/emitter-metadata-handling.md

 title: Managing metadata and visibility in REST API emitters
 ---

-# Managing metadata and visibility in REST API emitters

 Ensuring consistent handling of [automatic visibility](../libraries/http/operations.md#automatic-visibility) and [metadata](../libraries/http/operations.md#metadata) by all REST API emitters is crucial.
 To understand how these features work, please refer to the TypeSpec-author documentation.
 This guide will help you integrate these features into your own emitter correctly.

 The standard `/rest` library offers a JavaScript API for emitters to interpret APIs written using its decorators.
 We will focus on the APIs that are specifically relevant to these features.